gempesaw/writing/drafts/ios-appium-proxy.md

 For me, this ends up looking like

-    TODO TODO TODO TODO
+    ios_webkit_debug_proxy -c <UDID>:27753

 #### Appium

-As per the [Appium hybrid app testing docs], one way to start Appium is to either have cloned the Github repo, or to go into your node_modules folder and work from in there.
+As per the [Appium hybrid app testing docs][], one way to start Appium is to either have cloned the Github repo, or to go into your node_modules folder and work from in there.
 During Appium startup, you should also pass the UDID of the device, which looks like:

-    TODO TODO TODO TODO
+    node /lib/server/main.js -U <UDID>

 ## Running a Test